pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

 Is there still work to be done?

 Maybe.
 You can use Ctrl Shift Arrow keys to reorient the CYS A 96 if needed (Use Ctrl Arrow keys to rotate the residue (about an axis that's into the screen)).

+This tutorial is based on the structure 2sar

+`